Ding-JianGang/LG-Diff/README.md

 ## Aligned and unaligned videos
 For image translation tasks, unaligned video streams can only be achieved in an unsupervised or non-regression manner.
 In contrast, for regression models to perform better, it is usually required that cross-modal video streams appear in pairs.
+* An example of an unaligned video stream.
 ![An example of an unaligned video stream](https://github.com/Ding-JianGang/LG-Diff/blob/main/image/unalign.gif)
+* An example of an aligned video stream.
 ![An example of an aligned video stream](https://github.com/Ding-JianGang/LG-Diff/blob/main/image/align.gif)

 ## Result